OWASP/wstg/document/4-Web_Application_Security_Testing/08-Testing_for_Error_Handling/01-Testing_For_Improper_Error_Handling.md

 Web servers have known error messages and formats.
 If one is not familiar with how they look, searching online for them would provide examples.
 Another way would be to look into their documentation, or simply setup a server locally and discover the errors by going through the pages that the web server uses.

-In order to bring these error messages out, a tester could:
+In order to bring these error messages out, a tester must:

 - Search for random files and folders that will not be found (404s).
 - Try to request folders that exist and see the server behavior (403s, blank page, or directory listing).